trevorpiltch/trevorpiltch.github.io/content/project/omnisync.md

 duration: 2024-
 title: OmniSync
 link: https://github.com/trevorpiltch/omnifocus-sync
-description: A forked version of an GitHub issue to OmniFocus tool that can important any HTTPS source into an OmniFocus item.
+description: Sync OmniFocus with issue trackers like GitHub and Shortcut.
 ---

 # OmniSync

 [Repo](https://github.com/trevorpiltch/omnifocus-sync) \
-This is a forked repo from the original project [here](https://github.com/mikerhodes/github-to-omnifocus) which only allowed imports from GitHub.
-I wanted to add other sources, so I forked the repo (under the ISC license) and began modifying the original Go scripts.
+This is a Go-based CLI utility that seamlessly integrates OmniFocus with enterprise platforms (e.g.
+GitHub, Shortcut), featuring comprehensive error handling and close to 90% test coverage

 ### Highlights

 - **Software:** Written in Go, utilizing existing open source code
-- **Features:** Import Shortcut and GitHub issues to a specific OmniFocus project
+- **Features:** Import issues from any source to a specific OmniFocus project
+- **Technical:** Includes JSON parsing, unit testing, and api handling

 ### Personal Impact

 I don't think I use a piece of software more than I use [OmniFocus](https://www.omnigroup.com/omnifocus).
 Since 2019, I've kept every actionable item in my life organized in this app.
 As I got more into software, I realized there wasn't an easy way to sync the various bug tracking tools to OmniFocus.
 I found a script written [here](https://github.com/mikerhodes/github-to-omnifocus) (released under the open source ISC license) for syncing GitHub issues to OmniFocus.
-I modified the code to accept inputs from the Shortcut tool and am working to add other sources as well.
+I loved the tool, although found it restrictive with only importing GitHub issues and only allowing one project at a time.
+So, I taught myself Go and wrote this project.
+I now use it everyday (as a toolbar button in OmniFocus) to stay in sync between OmniFocus, GitHub Issues, and Shortcut Stories.